binance/binance-spot-api-docs/faqs/spot_glossary.md

 `PENDING_NEW`
 * Order `status` indicating that the pending orders of an order list have been accepted by the engine, but are not yet placed on the order book.

+Prevented execution price
+* A field in User Data Stream execution reports showing the price of a prevented self-trade.
+See [STP](stp_faq.md).

+Prevented execution quantity
+* A field in the User Data Stream showing the quantity of a prevented self-trade.
+See [STP](stp_faq.md).

+Prevented execution quote quantity
+* A field in the User data Stream showing the quote quantity of the prevented self-trade.
+See [STP](stp_faq.md).

 `preventedQuantity`
 * Order quantity expired due to STP events.